aj-medianet/energy-usage-app/README.md

 - [X] Create tables in the database for user information (Users Table - User Name/Email Address/Password)

-- [ ] Write code for prompting, prompting, and locking the user out after too many attempts
+- [ ] Write code for prompting, and locking the user out after too many attempts

 - [X] Integrate with hashing function created during the account creation story